 Identify Top Performers

-Use the Top Users report to understand employee productivity levels and get a stack-ranked view by usage of productive applications and websites.
+Use the Top Users report to understand employee productivity levels and get a stack-ranked view by the usage of productive applications and websites.
 You can even use this as a leaderboard to encourage engagement and friendly competition amongst teams or individual employees.

 Use Productivity Reports